masinter/multipart-form-data/test-cases/README.md

 * form-test.js contains a form-test specific shared library
 * the 'resources' files (testharness.js and testharnessreport.js) come from the W3C web platform test framework https://github.com/w3c/testharness.js
-* echo-request.js sets up a simple web server on port 8000 (alternatively, use echo-request.py python server)
+* echo-request.js sets up a web server on port 8000, it's needed to generate forms (echo-request.py python server was started, but needs an update)
-* form-test.html loads the form from sub-form-test.html into an iframe
+* form-test.html loads the form into an iframe
-* The form auto-submits and sends its data, via POST, to node-server.js
+* The form then auto-submits and sends its data, via POST, to echo-request.js
-* node-server.js sends back a message containing a JSON object representing the request, including raw POST data it received
+* echo-request sends back a result page which, when loaded, sends a message containing a JSON object representing the request, including raw POST data it received
 * The async_test method from testharness.js is used to validate the data in the message
 * testharness.js outputs the results of the comparison to the div with id="log"
+* The test framework appends iframes with forms, results, and additional information into another div.

 Test cases needed:
 ------------------
 * boundary quoted: Media type paramters are supposed to be quoted, but most implementations don't seem to quote 'boundary'.
 (This is not in multipart/from-data itself, though)
-* Guessing the charset of the form:
+* Guessing the charset of the form?

 * name and filename quoted?